 We may collect your email address and name and any other relevant information you have provided in your message.

 When you contact us using the Empowering Transformation Contact Me form on our website:

 Name, email address, telephone number if provided (not required), presenting issue details.

 When we provide a free consultation appointment to you:

-In person at your free consultation appointment or introductory consultation:
+In person (including by video conferencing) at your free consultation appointment or introductory consultation:

 Name, appointment date, relevant information relating to your presenting issue you provide to us, referral source.

 In person at your clinical hypnotherapy sessions: